Verbal Abuse in Work Relationships

 How to Tell if It's Verbal Abuse at Work

-Much like a personal relationship, your work relationship should have boundaries.
+Much like personal relationships, your work relationships should have boundaries.
 If those are not respected or being entirely ignored, issues between the two parties can occur.
 Some questions to consider when determining if it is abuse are:

 - Does your boss call you names?

-- Are they insulting your intelligence when you make mistakes?
+- Does your boss insult your intelligence when you make mistakes?

-- Do they make fun of you in any way, work performance/hair or clothing style/etc.?
+- Does your boss make fun of you in any way?

 You are not alone if you are facing verbal abuse at work.
 It is more common than you think.
 If you have found yourself having to deal with a boss like this, you do have choices.